-Previously we discussed how not all patients with sleep apnea fit the typical profile of someone suffering from the sleep disorder.
-The notion that mostly middle aged, overweight men are the ones likely to develop sleep apnea is a misconception that often leads to misdiagnosis in atypical patients with sleep apnea.
+Previously we discussed how not all patients with sleep apnea fit the typical profile of someone suffering from a sleep disorder.
+The notion that mostly middle-aged, overweight men are the ones likely to develop sleep apnea is a misconception that often leads to misdiagnosis in atypical patients with sleep apnea.

 For example, women with sleep apnea are often mistreated for other sleep disorders such as insomnia because many general practitioners hold tight to the belief that women aren't as likely to have sleep apnea as men.

 Here we hope to shed light on how age plays a role in the development of sleep apnea, and symptoms, diagnosis, and treatments that may differ based on a patient's age.
 There are many risk factors for developing obstructive sleep apnea:

 - Natural causes such as being born with a narrower throat of having an enlarged tongue which can fall back and block the airway.

 And while weight is often cited as the most likely cause of sleep apnea, these other risk factors are still very prevalent and deserving of discussion.